USC band

 Programs Through U.S. Colleges and Universities

-Some students study abroad through a U.S. college or university.
-The U.S. institution providing the transcript must be regionally accredited, and USC expects that the U.S. institution’s faculty either teach the courses being transferred or retain direct, detailed curricular oversight over the program.
-If the program involves enrolling directly in an international institution, then the foreign university must be recognized by its own country’s Ministry of Education to grant undergraduate degrees, and the courses must be part of the regular degree curriculum and be applicable to a degree at that institution.
+The U.S. institution providing the transcript must be regionally accredited, and USC expects that the U.S. institution’s faculty will either teach the courses being transferred or retain direct, detailed curricular oversight over the program.
+If the program involves enrolling directly in an international institution, the foreign university must be approved by its own country’s Ministry of Education to grant undergraduate degrees, and the courses must be part of the regular degree curriculum and be applicable to a degree at that institution.

 Direct Enroll Programs at International Institutions